 First, load the file that is included with this lab (Lab4_2.zip).
-Create a new folder in your tools folder called images.
-Put imagedisplay.m into this new folder images.
-Then place assign.m directly in your tools folder, and add the new images directory to your path using addpath as before.
+Put imagedisplay.m and assign.m into your MATLAB folder on your drive.
 You can put all of the other files in your data folder.

 At a simplified level, the sun emits light with the following intensity distribution: